Russia's Evraz to idle U.S. steel mill

+BRIEF-Zinc One, Forrester signs definitive agreement to establish Zinc focused exploration, development company

+* Zinc One and Forrester sign definitive agreement to establish a zinc focused exploration and development company

-MOSCOW Russia's largest steelmaker Evraz (EVRE.L) will idle its 500,000 tonne-capacity steel mill in the U.S. state of Delaware due to weak demand and oversupply, the firm said in a statement on Monday.
+MOSCOW Oct 14 Russia's largest steelmaker Evraz will idle its 500,000 tonne-capacity steel mill in the U.S. state of Delaware due to weak demand and oversupply, the firm said in a statement on Monday.

 An inflow of steel products from Europe due to rising global oversupply has put pressure on U.S. steel producers.